DavidAce/h5pp/README.md

 `h5pp` is header-only.
 Copy the files under `include` to your project and then add `#include <h5pp/h5pp.h>`.

 Read more about linking h5pp to its dependencies [here](https://h5pp.readthedocs.io/en/latest/installation.html#link)

-## To-do

-* For version 2.0.0
-    * Single header
-    * Compiled-library mode

-In no particular order

-* Continue adding documentation
-* Expand the pointer-to-data interface
-* Expand testing using catch2 for more edge-cases in
-    * filesystem permissions
-    * user-defined types
-    * tables
-* Expose more of the C-API:
-    * More support for parallel read/write with MPI